 According to the U.S. Department of Health & Human Services, about 80% of people with type 2 diabetes are overweight or obese, and in 2009, Diabetes was the seventh biggest killer in the USA.
 By encouraging your team to have healthier body weight, you are encouraging them to live longer, happier lives.

-45. Provide employees with information about how to maintain a healthy weight
+45. Provide employees with information about how to maintain a healthy weight as well as how to revitalise your system with a 3 day reset diet.

 46. Encourage employees to call government run health lines